Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

-More specifically the granddaughter of Sheev himself, thanks to a previously unknown son.
-Although some fans may find the connection between Rey and the Emperor unnecessary, and the lack of his son ever being mentioned before a little hard to swallow (along with the timeline of when Palpatine conceived his own son, in all of his wrinkley glory), it mostly works for the movie and at the very least manages to inject some stakes into the conclusion of the Skywalker (or possibly Palpatine) saga.
+More specifically, the granddaughter of Sheev himself, thanks to a previously unknown son.
+Although some fans may find the connection between Rey and the Emperor unnecessary, it mostly works for the movie and at the very least manages to inject some stakes into the conclusion of the Skywalker (or possibly Palpatine) saga.

 Ahch-To and Porgs

 After succumbing to her hatred and fatally stabbing Kylo Ren (but immediately reviving him) Rey runs to Achh-To, echoing Luke Skywalker who also went there after nearly killing Ben Solo.
 Once there a scene of Rey destroying the stolen tie fighter (intending to strand herself on the planet) cuts to a brief shot of the planet’s native Porgs.

 One of the last Jedi’s more controversial plot points was in its depiction of Luke Skywalker’s story after Return of the Jedi.
 With many fans disliking the darker, hopeless Luke who ran away from his problems.

 This depiction began almost right away, where Luke throws away his original (and father, Anakin’s) lightsaber.
 That moment contrasts with Luke’s Force ghost reappearance in The Rise of Skywalker.
 Rather than throwing away the lightsaber, this time he catches the lightsaber as Rey throws it away.